Pooch says 'Welcome to Toonhound!'Toonhound logo

 Little Gems

-Once again 'Little Gems' have come up trumps.
-You know how it
+Once again the Gems have come up trumps...

-Better still, here's a splendid Little Gems inrterview with Mik Parsons!...
+Better still, here's a splendid Little Gems interview with Mik Parsons!...

 L.U.S.A.D.

-John used to hold a staff post here at Loughborough University, where he was
+John Grace used to hold a staff post here at Loughborough University,

-a Research Fellow in Animation Studies.
-He had been helping to construct
+where he was a Research Fellow in Animation Studies.
+He had been

 index » previous » next »